Shaik123-gif/Image-Forgery-Detection/README.md

 Steps:
-(1)	Install all the required software (Numpy, Pillow, OpenCV, OS) (2)	Convert all the images which are present in Data Set into Grayscale images.
+(1)	Install all the required software (Numpy, Pillow, OpenCV, OS)

+(2)	Convert all the images which are present in Data Set into Grayscale images.

 (3)	Convert Grayscale images to unsigned 8-bit integer and store in a NumPy.
 Array.

 (4)	Train the LBPH Face Recognizer with the images.

-(5)	Save the Trained data into “Training.yml” file.
+(5)	Save the Trained data into "Training.yml" file.

 (6)	Upload an image to check whether it is a fake or real image.

 (7)	Algorithm runs Level 1 Testing (Metadata Analysis).

-(8)	After Level 1 the Algorithm takes care of Level 2 Testing (ELA and Histogram Method).
+(8)	After Level 1 the Algorithm takes care of Level 2 Testing (ELA and Histogram Method) with reference to the "Training.yml".

 Output Screenshots: